jakob-schuster/restrander-vignette/README.md

 #### Switching configurations

 Our file `data/10x.fq.gz` is a slice of single-cell long-read RNA-seq data, prepared using the 10x Genomics Chromium 3' kit.
+It's important to use the right config file for your library prep kit, and the results of incorrect configuration aren't immediately obvious.
 For demonstration, let's try using the default `PCB109.json`:

 ```bash
 ./restrander/restrander \